Annotation Interface Table

 Optional Element Summary

-Specifies which fields should be excluded in the report.NamedFormat[]
+Specifies which fields should be excluded in the report.Specify an array ofNamedFormat

 Specify a customNamedFormats

-The formatter to use to translate the parameter object to a table.Table.HeaderType
+The formatter to use to translate the parameter object to a table.Specifies the header type of the table.String[]

 Specifies which fields should be included in the report.boolean